-The Environmental Protection Agency has recognized the Houston region as a national leader in energy innovation across multiple categories, announcing that Houston has more ENERGY STAR-certified buildings than any other city in Texas, ranking seventh in the country.
+In June 2021, the Environmental Protection Agency recognized the Houston region as a national leader in energy innovation across multiple categories.
+EPA announced that Houston has more ENERGY STARcertified buildings than any other city in Texas, ranking seventh in the country.
 According to the EPA, last year, the Houston-Sugarland-The Woodlands area's 195 ENERGY STAR certified commercial and multifamily buildings saved more than \$41 million and 242,992 metric tons of carbon dioxide emissions, equivalent to taking nearly 53,000 passenger vehicles off the road.